Voibe Logo voibe

 Dictation Modes

-Voibe gives you two ways to dictate: Push-to-Talk for quick, controlled bursts and Hands-Free for longer, uninterrupted dictation.
-Both modes transcribe your speech and type the text directly into whatever app you're using.
+Voibe gives you three ways to dictate: Push-to-Talk for quick, controlled bursts, Hands-Free for longer, uninterrupted dictation, and Live Dictation to watch your words appear on screen as you speak, and edit them before they land.
+Every mode transcribes entirely on your Mac and types the text directly into whatever app you're using.

 🎤